Searching for HWW Anomalous Couplings with Simulation-Based Inference: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Johann Brehmer and Aishik Ghosh for helpful discussions and feedback on the manuscript.
 M. S. is supported by Nikhef.
 I. O. is supported by the Portuguese funding agency FCT (Fundação para a Ciência e a Tecnologia) within projects No. 2023.00042.RESTART and 2023.06052.CEECIND/CP2838/CT0001.
-R. B. is also supported by FCT within Projects No. SFRH/BD/150792/2020 and 2023.00042.RESTART.
+R. B. is supported by the Austrian Science fund (FWF) under Grant No. PAT7453824 and received support from FCT within Projects No. SFRH/BD/150792/2020 and 2023.00042.RESTART.
 The authors would also like to acknowledge the FCT Project No. 2024.00227.CERN.